lit/lit/packages/labs/ssr-react/README.md

 In the browser environment, this module does not patch `React.createElement()` but instead imports `lit/experimental-hydrate-support.js` which must be imported before the `lit` package to allow hydration of server-rendered Lit elements.

-This approach also has the advantage of working on Lit components turned to React components with the `@lit-labs/react` package which calls `React.createElement()` directly.
+This approach has the advantage of being compatible with Lit components wrapped as React components using the `@lit-labs/react` package, which calls `React.createElement()` directly.
 It'll also work for any external React components pre-compiled with the classic JSX runtime transform.

 #### Specifying an alternative `createElement()` function